uyuutosa/Tensor_with_python/README.md

 # Tensor class for Python
-This tensor class is a toy program using mimic of tensor calculation with numpy.ndarray.
+This tensor class is a toy program that mimics tensor calculation with numpy.ndarray.

 Please see a [ipynb file](tensor_utils/Tutorial of tensor class on Python2.ipynb)